 Windows PowerShell in Windows 10, is a powerful tool whose capability set multiplies manifold over that of Command Prompt.
-It’s might even replace Command Prompt in near future as it offers more power and control over the operating system.
+It’s might even replace Command Prompt in the near future as it offers more power and control over the operating system.
 Microsoft developed it for task automation and configuration management process.
-Based on the .NET Framework, it includes a command line interface and a scripting language.
+Based on the .NET Framework, it includes a command-line interface and a scripting language.

 Download a file using PowerShell

-Today, we are going to use Windows PowerShell to download a file from Internet with the help of simple commands.
+Today, we are going to use Windows PowerShell to download a file from the Internet with the help of simple commands.
 Follow on to the below steps to know how to do so:

-1. Open PowerShell console as administrator.
+1. Open PowerShell console as an administrator.
 To do this, press Windows Key on your keyboard and type in powershell.
 Right-click Windows Powershell (Desktop App) and select Run as administrator.
 Select Yes in the UAC window that pops up.

 2. Now, you need to copy the link of the file you want to download using PowerShell.
 See the below image for example: